 If you do find yourself audited, or worse yet, accused of Medicare fraud, most lawyers agree that you should immediately appeal the decision and attempt to fight it.
 The ZPIC audit appeals process follows this five-step procedure for all appeals.

 The first step in a ZPIC appeal is redetermination.
 This essentially means that a Medicare Administrative Contractor (MAC) will review your information and attempt to determine whether or not there was enough evidence of abuse or fraud on a claim to warrant an audit or action against you.
-The main goal of this step is to eliminate any potential cognitive bias or assumption that may exist.
+The main goal of this step is to eliminate any potential cognitive bias or assumptions that may exist.
 You have up to 120 days to file a redetermination appeal.

 If a second auditor also agrees that there is evidence of Medicare abuse, the appeal may fail at this step.
 You can then file at the next level, a reconsideration appeal.